macabreb0b/shiny-octo-spice/jquery-plugins.md

 In our CSS file:

 * Give all `div`s with class 'items' that are direct children of `div`s with class 'carousel' the following properties: `overflow:hidden;`, `height: 100%;`, `width: 100%;`.
 Also give it `position: absolute;`.
 We will come back to why.
-* All images that are a direct child of `div`s with class 'items' that are direct descendants of `div`s with class 'carousel' should have `position:absolute;`, as well as 100% width and `top: 0;`.
+* All `img`s that are a direct child of `div`s with class 'items' that are direct descendants of `div`s with class 'carousel' should have `position:absolute;`, as well as 100% width and `top: 0;`.
     * When these images have the class 'active,' they should have the property `left: 0;`.
-Also give it a linear transition property on 'left'.
+Also give it a linear `transition` property on 'left'.
     * Give all of these images that are _not_ 'active' `display: none;`.
     * When these images have the class 'active' _and_ 'left,' they should have `left: -100%;`.
 Do the opposite for 'right.'

-### CSS
-1. on parent div
-* fixed height and width, so that we can set the images' size
-* margin: 0 auto; for centering
-2. on image-holder
-* position:relative;
-* overflow: hidden;
-* height / width 100%
-### JavaScript
+That should do it for now.
+Refresh the page - you should not see any cats, although you should see your 'Previous' and 'Next' links.
+Let's go to carousel.js to start writing our plugin.

+* In the constructor, take in an `el` and save it as a jQuery object.
+    * Store ivars for your images and the active index.
+    * Add class 'active' to the first image.
+* Write a `#slide` method, that will take an integer (1 or -1) to determine the direction to slide in.
+This method should:
+    * Update the active index.
+    * Find the current active image (old item) and the one to become active (new item).
+    * Give the new item classes 'active' and the direction it's sliding in ('right' or 'left').
+    * Give the old item the class for the opposite direction.
+    * Set an event listener on the old item for 'transitioned.'
+The completion callback should:
+        * Remove classes 'active' and opposite direction from the old item.
+* Write `#slideLeft` and `#slideRight` methods.
+These should just call `#slide`.

+Test out your Carousel in the browser.
+You may have transitioning kittens!
+If you don't (or if they only transition half the time), you may want to look into the [setTimeout trick](http://stackoverflow.com/questions/779379/why-is-settimeoutfn-0-sometimes-useful).
+(Use this to group everything that comes after adding the 'active' class to the new item in #slide.)

+NB: You also may want to add a 'transitioning' property on your model, to make sure that the #slide method does not fire during a transition.